 Understanding market-maker communications is an excellent way to make money on the market, especially with penny stocks.

 Ready to build your portfolio?
 With Public.com you can follow other investors, discover companies that are inline with your beliefs, and invest into stocks and crypto with very little money!
 What are you waiting for?
 Check out Public Now!

 5 Common Market Maker Signals and Their Meanings

-These are the 5 most common Market Maker signals, and what they’re supposed to mean.
+These are the 5 most common market maker broker signals, and what they mean.

-If a Market Maker is looking to obtain 100 shares at a time, it means that they’re trying to purchase them at a lower price.
+If one market maker is looking to obtain 100 shares at a time, it means that they’re trying to purchase them at a lower price.

-If they purchase shares slowly, or incrementally, they can save some money in the long run; this is why they usually buy in small amounts.
+If they purchase shares slowly, or incrementally, they can save some money in the long run; this is why many actual market makers usually buy in small amounts.

 This is another way of ensuring that their bids are going to be cost-effective in the long run.